patricktamunjoh/moonrise-connect/QUICKSTART.md

 ## Using the Library

-The following section will take a look at how Clouds Ahoy!
-Connect can be used to build a multiplayer game.
+The following section will take a look at how Moonrise Connect can be used to build a multiplayer game.
 This quickstart guide only covers the most essential features and concepts.
 For a more detailed view check out documentation inside the library itself or the sample project.

 ### Initialization